MindTheGap-ERC/CarboKitten.jl/docs/src/active-layer-transport.md

 # Active Layer Transport

 The following is inspired on well-known **active layer** approaches in river bed sediment transport.
 All quantities with subscript $f$ are facies dependent.
 Sediment is measured in meters of deposited material. $P_f$ is the production of sediment per facies in $m/s$.
 Further unit calculations would be more readable if we consider the unit of sediment as separate, so for instance it doesn't cancel against $m^2$ in the units of sediment flux.
-TBD
+In the implementation, $\nu$ has the units of ${\rm m}$ which is totaly weird.
+TBC

 In a model without transport, we could write